 3-Day/2-Night Programs are standard, but day programs and longer programs are available upon request.
 Our staff will work with your group to create an experience tailored to your specific needs.

-Groups can choose from activities such as Forest Ecology, Aquatic Ecology, Fishing, Canoeing, Geology, Conservation, Team-building, Orienteering, High Ropes, Gardening, Texas History, Horseback, Astronomy, First Tee Golf, and Archery.
+Groups can choose from activities such as Forest Ecology, Aquatic Ecology, Fishing, Canoeing, Geology, Conservation, Team-building, Orienteering, High Ropes, Gardening, Texas History, Horseback, Astronomy, Junior Golf Instruction, and Archery.
 Our curriculum is carefully aligned with the TX TEKS.

 Staff is trained in best practices for outdoor education based upon the University of California, Berkeley’s Lawrence Hall of Science BEETLES Leadership Institute for Science Education.

 For more information about the Outdoor Education Center @ Camp Olympia or to book your school, please contact Kim Williams via email at OutdoorEd@campolympia.com or via phone at 936-594-7074.

 Students will explore a forest ecosystem while practicing scientific methods of observation and inquiry.

 Students will collect and identify organisms from Lake Livingston in order to create an aquatic food web.

 Students will identify the form and function of adaptations of fish they catch.

 Students will work with a partner to control a canoe.
 The learners will discuss paddling as an experiment involving force and motion.